AdamSobieski/Narratology/Content/Knowledge.md

 </details>

 4. Should rules use a builtin predicate which receives expressions as its arguments?
-   1. If so, rules could have consquent expressions using this builtin predicate.
+   1. If so, rules could have consequent expressions using this builtin predicate.

 5. Should rules be able to have rules as their consequents?